Nicholas Boggs

 Photo credit: Rachel Eliza Griffiths

-Praise for the new edition of James Baldwin’s LITTLE MAN, LITTLE MAN, co-edited by Nicholas Boggs:
+James Baldwin’s LITTLE MAN, LITTLE MAN, edited by Nicholas Boggs:

 “. . . it could scarcely be more timely.
 It’s arriving at a moment when children’s book authors and publishers are more frequently placing black and brown children at the center of narratives about everyday life, often taking on charged social issues like mass shootings, addiction and police violence against African-American youth.” – Alexandra Alter, The New York Times.
 Read the full review.